empower/Deneb/README.md

     Deneb::setCache($cache);

-Easy to attach logging with via Zend_Log:
+Easy to attach an instance of Zend_Log:

     $writer = new Zend_Log_Writer_Stream('/tmp/deneb.log');
     $log    = new Zend_Log($writer);